 Initial Environmental Assessment Format "Unique Counter/ Ventanilla Única" of the Ministery of Environment and Natural Recourses.

-The Ministry of Environment and Natural Resources (MARN) has developed and now promotes the Terms of Reference guidelines for the elaboration of an environmental impact assessment study.
+There is no formal scoping process.
+The Ministry of Environment and Natural Resources (MARN) has developed and promotes the Terms of Reference guidelines for the elaboration of an environmental impact assessment study.

 Contents of the scoping document

 If resolution of classification (category A and B1) obliges an EIA, the Terms of Reference have to be elaborated.